to Tom DeMark Indicators

 Elliott Wave Analysis

-Tom DeMark Indicators: The Sequential Indicator - Set-up
+Tom DeMark Indicators: The Sequential Indicator -

 A buy set-up occurs when there are 9 or more (There is no maximum)